pcan/reflec-ts/README.md

 - Support for Object Literals
 - Support for Tuples
 - Support for String Literals
-- Sample projects (currently in progress)s
+- Sample projects (currently in progress)

 ## Disclaimer